Feed on Posts or Comments

 Looking back at my part-time job at the service station, I realize what terrific training that really was.
 We learned the importance of good customer service, speed, efficiency, product knowledge, use of various tools, and making change.
 It was a great learning experience and the only leather we ever saw covered the seats of some of the more expensive cars we serviced.
 Ah, those were the days!

-One Response to “Gas at 17 Cents a Gallon?”
+2 thoughts on “Gas at 17 Cents a Gallon?

 Patti Vesey